Code-Institute-Submissions/Pink-Floyd/README.md

 * User Goals

     * New Users -
         1. I want to learn about the band and discover their music.
-I wwould like to hear their music and see a video of them playing
-        2. It should be easy for me to navigate the site and find out about this information
+I would like to hear their music and see a video of them playing, it should be easy for me to navigate the site and find out about this information.
         3. I would like to be able to buy the bands music and want to know where I can get it.
         4. I should be able to follow Pink Floyds official social media channels to keep up to date with any new releases and tour information